The city examined – with a focus on four contemporary masterpieces including Renzo Piano’s Aurora Place and one of Australia’s greenest towers.

 - Tickets are transferrable and cancellable up to 72 hours before the event.

-- Whatever happens in regards to weather – we walk!
-Bring a sun hat, umbrella, camera, sketch book and so on.
+- Whatever happens in regards to weather – we walk – so dress for the weather!
 If for some reason the tour does not go ahead, you will receive a full refund.
-In this instance we would notify you at least 90 minutes prior to the tour by text message so a mobile number is required.
+In this instance we would notify you at least 90 minutes prior to the tour by text message so a mobile number is requested in the next window.

 SAW is a member of Guiding Architects, the international network for high-quality architecture tours.